aburtasenkov/VCS/README.md

 - Standard C++ libraries only
 - No third-party dependencies

-## 👨‍💻 Author

-Developed by [Your Name Here].
-Contributions welcome!

 ## 📜 License

 This project is open-source and available under the [MIT License](LICENSE).